 Click here to find out more.

-We put children at the heart of our work and ensure the delivery of children’s research involves and works with children throughout its design and development.
+We put children at the heart of our work and ensure their involvement at every stage of the design and delivery of our research.

 Find out how to apply for Clinical Research Network support and how your study can benefit from our Study Support Service.